hoytech/quadrable/README.md

 ### Operation Batching

-The Quadrable library is built so that all operations can be batched.
+The Quadrable library is designed so that all operations can be batched.

 #### Batched Updates